vivekrrg/gitl/README.md

 # gitl
-This is my redme file
+This is my readme file
+I have created it for project information